nidhi0606/VyaPyaarAI/README.md

 --------------------------------------------------------------------------------------------------------------

+⚠️ Note on Initial Delay
+You may notice a short delay (5–15 seconds) when logging in for the first time after inactivity.
+This happens because the server is hosted on a free-tier platform and goes to sleep when idle.
+It takes a few seconds to wake up (cold start).
+After that, performance is fast.

 ⚠️ Note on Scraping Feature in Deployment
 The product price scraping feature showcased in our demo video is fully functional when running the project locally.
 It uses Playwright-based scraping combined with live competitor analysis from platforms like Meesho.